top of page

 The verb 'dislike' has its origins in Middle English and Old English.
 The Old English word 'dislīcian' meant to be displeased or have an aversion to something.
 It can be broken down into two parts: 'dis-' which is a prefix indicating reversal or negation, and 'līcian,' which means to please or like.
 So, etymologically, 'dislike' conveys the idea of the reversal or negation of liking or pleasure, reflecting the notion of feeling negative or unfavorable emotions towards someone or something.

-Quiz: Find the meaning of dislike
+Quiz: Find the meaning of the verb dislike:

 Try Again!